 #3.
 Mobile Event Apps

 Event Apps have made the whole journey of collecting the data at events extremely easier.
-Event Apps help in collecting the engagement analytic by facilitating data through Q&A Sessions, Polls Conducted and other such audience engagement activities.
+Event Apps help in collecting the engagement analytic by facilitating event data through Q&A Sessions, Polls Conducted and other such audience engagement activities.

-These event analytics tools help in understanding the interests of attendees by identifying how attendees are engaging with your event and what they find of interest based on their in-app actions, isn’t it fascinating? (and therefore, we recommend, every organizer should invest in an event app.)
+These event analytics tools help in understanding the interests of attendees by identifying how attendees are engaging with your event and what they find of interest based on their in-app actions, isn’t it fascinating?

 For example, you’ll be able to see exactly how many people interacted during which sessions, or which exhibitors generated the most buzz, and so on.
 Also, this way you can determine whether you did select the best speakers for your event, whom you need to bring back the following year and who needs to be replaced.